SpookyIluha/BrewReality/README.md

 # BrewReality
  A bit of a tech demo made with Libdragon unstable, features 128x128 color textures with trilinear mipmap interpolation, fully fitting TMEM, and a fully dynamic sky.
+This demo was inspired by tech demos showed by SGI to showcase their powerful hardware.
+The N64 has these capabilities as well, being developed by SGI.

 Graphics in this demo are fully done with the principles of a Reality Engine, meaning the display output you see: